 1. The Early Years (1993-1997)

-The East Asian region, as a result of rapid industrialization, faces increasing risks of problems related to excess atmospheric deposition of acidic substances.
-The World Bank estimated in 1995 that by 2020, if present energy and environment policies remain unchanged, sulfur dioxide emissions in the region will almost triple the 1990 level.
-Thus, the adverse impacts of acid deposition in East Asia will become a critical problem in the near future.
-In the light of the above, Japan coordinated four expert meetings between 1993 and 1997 to discuss the state of acid deposition in the region, effects on ecosystems and future steps toward regional cooperation in this issue.
-At these meetings, participants shared the view that a comprehensive approach was most appropriate for assessing the impacts because of the multiple factors involved, including deposition acidity, chemical components and soil sensitivity.
+The East Asian region, as a result of rapid industrialization, faced increasing risks of problems related to excess atmospheric deposition of acidic substances in the 1990s.
+The World Bank estimated in 1995 that by 2020 if present energy and environment policies remain unchanged, sulfur dioxide emissions in the region would almost triple the 1990 level.
+Thus, the adverse impacts of acid deposition in East Asia were considered a critical problem.
+In light of the above, Japan coordinated four expert meetings between 1993 and 1997 to discuss the state of acid deposition in the region, its effects on ecosystems, and future steps toward regional cooperation on this issue.
+At these meetings, participants shared the view that a comprehensive approach was most appropriate for assessing the impacts because of the multiple factors involved, including deposition acidity, chemical components, and soil sensitivity.
 The experts recommended that acid deposition should be improved and strengthened to cover chemical components in addition to the measurement of pH.
 The expert meetings also agreed on the necessity of establishing a regional monitoring network with standardized monitoring methods and analytical techniques.

 2. Preparatory Phase Activities (1998-2000)

-The First Session of the Intergovernmental Meeting (IG1) of the Acid Deposition Monitoring Network in East Asia (EANET) held in March 1998 in Yokohama, Japan discussed the fundamental characteristics of the proposed network such as objectives, activities, schedule for establishment, institutional and financial matters.
+The First Session of the Intergovernmental Meeting (IG1) of the Acid Deposition Monitoring Network in East Asia (EANET) held in March 1998 in Yokohama, Japan, discussed the fundamental characteristics of the proposed network such as objectives, activities, schedule for establishment, institutional and financial matters.
 It developed the Tentative Design of EANET and decided to start the preparatory phase activities of EANET on an interim basis from April 1998 to provide useful inputs to the Second Session of the Intergovernmental Meeting (IG2) of EANET for the formal establishment of the network.
-Ten countries participated in the preparatory phase activities: China, Indonesia, Japan, Malaysia, Mongolia, Philippines, Republic of Korea, Russia, Thailand and Viet Nam.
-The Environmental Agency of Japan functioned as the interim secretariat for the Network, the Acid Deposition and Oxidant Research Centre of Japan was designated as the interim network center, and an interim scientific advisory group was established to advice on the scientific aspects of the preparatory phase activities.
+Ten countries participated in the preparatory phase activities: China, Indonesia, Japan, Malaysia, Mongolia, Philippines, the Republic of Korea, Russia, Thailand, and Viet Nam.
+The Environmental Agency of Japan functioned as the interim Secretariat for the Network, the Acid Deposition and Oxidant Research Centre of Japan was designated as the interim Network Center, and an interim Scientific Advisory Group was established to advise on the scientific aspects of the preparatory phase activities.

-During this period, the technical manuals and guidelines for monitoring of wet deposition, soil and vegetation and inland aquatic environment were developed and adopted at the Second Interim Scientific Advisory Group Meeting of EANET in March 2000.
+During this period, the technical manuals and guidelines for monitoring wet deposition, soil and vegetation, and inland aquatic environment were developed and adopted at the Second Interim Scientific Advisory Group Meeting of EANET in March 2000.

 The IG2 held in October 2000 in Niigata, Japan concluded that the preparatory activities of EANET had been successful and decided to start EANET activities on a regular basis from January 2001 based on the Joint Announcement on the Implementation of EANET and the Tentative Design of EANET.

-Under the Regular Phase Activities, the ten countries agreed to establish an institutional framework comprising of the Intergovernmental Meeting, the Scientific Advisory Committee, the Secretariat and Network Center to support the network and promote its activities in close communication, coordination and collaboration with the participating countries.
-The Third Session of the Intergovernmental Meeting (IG3) of EANET held in November 2001 in Chiang Mai, Thailand adopted the Rules of Procedure for EANET.
+Under the Regular Phase Activities, the ten countries agreed to establish an institutional framework comprising the Intergovernmental Meeting, the Scientific Advisory Committee, the Secretariat, and the Network Center to support the Network and promote its activities in close communication, coordination, and collaboration with the Participating Countries.
+The Third Session of the Intergovernmental Meeting (IG3) of EANET held in November 2001 in Chiang Mai, Thailand, adopted the Rules of Procedure for EANET.

 Since then, meetings of the Intergovernmental Meeting (IG) and Scientific Advisory Committee (SAC) have been held annually.
-Three subsidiary bodies were renewably established under the Scientific Advisory Committee (SAC), namely, the Task Force on Dry Deposition Monitoring, Task Force on Soil and Vegetation Monitoring and the Network of Soil and Vegetation Specialists.
-It was also decided that the senior technical managers (National QA/QC Managers) from the participating countries should meet to discuss important technical issues related to the Network and exchange information on their monitoring activities from 2001.
+Three subsidiary bodies were renewably established under the Scientific Advisory Committee (SAC), namely, the Task Force on Dry Deposition Monitoring, the Task Force on Soil and Vegetation Monitoring, and the Network of Soil and Vegetation Specialists.
+It was also decided that the senior technical managers (National QA/QC Managers) from the Participating Countries should meet to discuss important technical issues related to the Network and exchange information on their monitoring activities from 2001.

-The Fifth Session of the Intergovernmental Meeting (IG5) held in November 2003 in Pattaya, Thailand decided to establish a Working Group on Future Development of EANET (WGFD) to review the performance of the Secretariat and Network Center and develop guidelines on the administrative and financial management of the Secretariat and Network Center.
+The Fifth Session of the Intergovernmental Meeting (IG5) held in November 2003 in Pattaya, Thailand, decided to establish a Working Group on Future Development of EANET (WGFD) to review the performance of the Secretariat and Network Center and develop guidelines on the administrative and financial management of the Secretariat and Network Center.
 The WGFD may meet once or twice during a year, depending on its tasks.
-In later years the functions of this Working Group was expanded to develop a five-year medium term plan for EANET.
-The IG5 also decided that participating countries should make effort, on a voluntary basis, to make financial contributions to the budget of the Secretariat.
+In later years the functions of this Working Group were expanded to develop a five-year Medium Term Plan for EANET.
+The IG5 also decided that Participating Countries should make efforts, on a voluntary basis, to make financial contributions to the budget of the Secretariat.

 By 2005, the number of countries in East Asia participating in EANET activities had increased to 13.
-Cambodia and Lao PDR joined in 2001 and 2002 respectively and Myanmar joined in 2005.
-The member countries are: Cambodia, China, Indonesia, Japan, Lao PDR, Malaysia, Mongolia, Myanmar, Philippines, Republic of Korea, Russia, Thailand and Viet Nam.
+Cambodia and Lao PDR joined in 2001 and 2002 respectively, and Myanmar joined in 2005.
+Since then, the Participating Countries are Cambodia, China, Indonesia, Japan, Lao PDR, Malaysia, Mongolia, Myanmar, Philippines, Republic of Korea, Russia, Thailand and Viet Nam.

-A High-Level Segment was held with the Seventh Session of the Intergovernmental Meeting (IG7) in November 2005 in Niigata, Japan at which the Report for Policy Makers: Goals, Achievements and Way Forward was launched.
-The IG7 also adopted Decision 1/IG7 (Niigata Decision) which decided that the participating countries of EANET should begin a process to discuss an appropriate instrument and legal status to provide a sound basis for financial contribution to EANET and will report the results of the discussion to the Tenth Session of the Intergovernmental Meeting (IG10) for its consideration.
-IG requested the WGFD to discuss the establishment of an appropriate instrument to provide a sound basis for a financial contribution to EANET.
+A High-Level Segment was held with the Seventh Session of the Intergovernmental Meeting (IG7) in November 2005 in Niigata, Japan, during which the Report for Policy Makers: Goals, Achievements and Way Forward was launched.
+The IG7 also adopted Decision 1/IG7 (Niigata Decision) which decided that the Participating Countries of EANET should begin a process to discuss an appropriate Instrument and legal status to provide a sound basis for financial contribution to EANET and would report the results of the discussion to the Tenth Session of the Intergovernmental Meeting (IG10) for its consideration.
+The IG requested the WGFD to discuss the establishment of an appropriate Instrument to provide a sound basis for a financial contribution to EANET.

 The Periodic Report on the State of Acid Deposition in East Asia was produced by the Scientific Advisory Committee of EANET in late 2007.
 The Periodic Report consisted of 3 volumes: Executive Summary, Part I: Regional Assessment, Part II: National Assessments.